MarcinZ20/C/README.md

 - creates file with the same content as the file.txt

 ### ttt-socket
-- program based on client-server architecture
+- tic-tac-toe game based on client-server architecture
 - client makes move and sends it to server
 - server puts move on the board and sends it to client
 - using minimax algorythm